Seoul Plays Down Report On North Korean Leaders Health - UrduPoint

 Pyongyang has closed its borders and imposed tight restrictions to protect itself from the virus that emerged in neighbouring China and has since swept the world, and insists it has had no cases.

-On April 12, the North's official news state media KCNA reported that Kim had inspected drills by fighter jets at an air defence unit.
+- Utmost secrecy - On April 12, the North's official news agency KCNA reported that Kim had inspected drills by fighter jets at an air defence unit.

 There were no state media reports of any drills after the South said two days later that Pyongyang had launched a series of short-range cruise missiles.